tomlarkworthy/surveyslate/src/view.md

   const self = fn(strings, ...pexpr);

   if (singleton) {
-    if (Object.keys(views).length !== 0)
+    if (Object.keys(viewUIs).length !== 0)
       throw new Error("Singleton defined but additional properties supplied");

-    // Users are expected to call dispatchEvent on view, so the inner singleton
+    // Users are expected to call dispatchEvent on viewUI, so the inner singleton
-    // need to know about these events for the view to work
+    // need to know about these events for the viewUI to work
     // => events need to be copied over, if originating from here self.addEventListener("input", (evt) => {
       if (evt.target === self) {